 forms.app Pros

-- User-friendly drag-and-drop interface
+- User-friendly drag-and-drop interface with fast setup

 - Responsive mobile design

-- Free plan that's actually usable
+- Free plan that's functional for basic feedback collection

 forms.app Cons

-- Advanced customization hits a ceiling
+- Advanced customization hits a ceiling quickly

 forms.app Pricing